 Roots of cover crops hold the soil together and help protect it from water erosion.
-The upper part of the plants covers the soil and prevents winds from carrying away dry topsoil.
+The upper part of the plants covers the soil and prevents wind from carrying away dry topsoil.

 Prevent the Loss of Nutrients – nutrients in the topsoil can be lost to erosion, however, this is not the only way nutrients can be lost.
-They can also leach down bellow plants root level what makes them unavailable for plants.
+They can also leach down below plant root level which makes them unavailable for plants.
 Cover crops, or in this case they can also be called catch crops, capture and hold those nutrients.

 When they die and decompose, those nutrients are returned to the top level of the soil.

 This process also helps keep our water sources clean.
-Access nitrogen, phosphorus, and other plant nutrients (even though natural) can have a negative effect on water if they leach into ponds, rivers, lakes, and streams.
-Catch crops hold access nutrients in the soil.
+Excess nitrogen, phosphorus, and other plant nutrients (even though natural) can have a negative effect on water if they leach into ponds, rivers, lakes, and streams.
+Catch crops hold excess nutrients in the soil.

 Add Organic Matter to the Soil – at some point, cover crops are tilled back into the soil or mowed and left on the soil to decompose.
 Once they break down, they add a great amount of organic matter to the soil.
 In addition, they provide a great amount of food for the trillions of organisms that live in the soil.